 We are aware that some applicants have previously had difficulties viewing the Reconciliation Fund application form directly from our link, because of the particular internet browser being used on their computer/device.

 This problem can be easily solved.
 Right click on Reconciliation Fund Application Form and save a copy of the file to your computer (usually by clicking “Save Target As” or similar).
 When you open this file directly from your computer, it should open automatically with Adobe Acrobat and you should not have any further problems.

 You must submit a report to us once the project has been completed or within 12 months of the date of receipt of the grant (whichever is the earlier date).

 You must also send us the annual accounts for the organisation.
 If the grant is over €12,500, the organisation’s accounts must be externally audited.

 Our grant must be clearly listed as a separate entry in the accounts, labelled as: Department of Foreign Affairs and Trade – Reconciliation Fund.

-Reports should not be submitted through the online applications system.
-They should be emailed directly to the Reconciliation Fund team through your regular point of contact.
+Reports should be submitted by email directly to the Reconciliation Fund team through your regular point of contact.

 Download the full list of grants awarded in 2016 under Tranche 1 of the Reconciliation Fund and Tranche 2 of the Reconciliation Fund.
 Also available is the press release accompanying the Minister’s announcement of this Tranche 1 of funding.